Rookout/docs/docs/dotnet-setup.md

 ---
 id: dotnet-setup
-title: .NET Framework SDK Instrumentation
+title: .NET Framework Beta SDK Instrumentation
-sidebar_label: .NET Framework
+sidebar_label: .NET Framework Beta SDK
 ---

+## Please note that .NET SDK support is currently in Beta phase and we offer limited support to limited customers

 This page will dive into the nitty gritty details on installing Rookout under various configurations.
 If you are encountering any difficulties with deploying Rookout, this is the place to look.

 ## .NET Framework

-The .NET Framework SDK provides the ability to fetch debug data from a running application in real time.
+The [.NET Framework SDK](https://www.nuget.org/packages/Rookout) provides the ability to fetch debug data from a running application in real time.

 ## Setup